fontis/fontis_securepay/README.md

 Fontis SecurePay
 =====================

+**Note:** This extension is **abandoned** and no longer maintained.
+It only supports Magento 1 and we have no plans to undertake development of a Magento 2 version.

 Extension which provides Magento integration with the SecureXML payment gateway from SecurePay.

-_Please note that this extension uses the Australian SecurePay found at www.securepay.com.au._
+_Please note that this extension uses Australia Post SecurePay.
+[Sign up for a SecurePay account here.](https://auspost.com.au/applypayments/#/onboarding?Partner_Code=FOM) _

-Further documentation is available from the [Fontis SecurePay](http://www.fontis.com.au/magento/extensions/securepay) page on our website.